emirodriguezalc/password-manager/README.md

 - Allow users to create a new account by entering their username and password.
 DONE
 - Allow users to log in to their account using their username and password.
 DONE
 - Allow users to store their website name, website URL, username, and password for each account.
 TODO FOR EACH ACCOUNT
 - Allow users to view, edit, and delete their stored account information.
-TODO
+DONE
 - Implement basic security features such as password strength checking, password hashing, and encryption of stored passwords.
 TODO

 ## Documentation